 - Attractive commissions and commission splits.
 At the heart of how a travel advisor makes money is commission.
-While it isn’t the only way to make money, it is the majority of income for most agents.
+While it isn’t the only way to make money, it is mainly the income for most agents.
 So, does your agency give you maximum opportunities to earn commission?
-I don’t think there is an agency that exists that has top commission levels for every single supplier, but do they consistently lobby for higher commissions and not just back-end overrides that you don’t share in?
+I don’t think an agency exists that has top commission levels for every single supplier, but do they consistently lobby for higher commissions and not just back-end overrides that you don’t share in?
 Do they give you maximum commission splits (up to 100%) so as your sales grow your income grows?
 Money isn’t the most important thing in the world, but it is a critical factor in the success of your business.

 - They are there for you.
-How often do you hear from top leadership in your agency?
-Are they actively involved?
-Or are they more involved with rubbing elbows with vendors and other agency owners?
+How often do you hear from the top leadership in your agency?
+Are they actively involved, or are they more involved with rubbing elbows with vendors and other agency owners?
 Supposedly they are the owners of the agencies because of their business savvy in the travel industry.
 How are they using that to assist you?
 Do they share that wisdom?
 Do they get involved and assist when you have a problem with a vendor?
 Or are they isolated?